Wangdl1888617/Online_Book_Review_Application/README.md

 ## Quick Brief

 The Online Book Review Server-Side Application provides a RESTful API for managing user accounts, books, and reviews.
 Users can register, log in, and create reviews for books.
 Books can be added, updated, and deleted.
 Reviews can be read, edited, and deleted.
-The application aims to provide a seamless experience for book enthusiasts to share their thoughts on books.

 ## Getting Started